cwittens/DispersiveShallowWater.jl/docs/src/solvers.md

 ## Basic Summation by Parts Operator

-TALK ABOUT IT USING [SummationByPartsOperators.jl](https://github.com/ranocha/SummationByPartsOperators.jl/) AS A SHORT INTRO
+TALK ABOUT THAT THIS REPO IS USING [SummationByPartsOperators.jl](https://github.com/ranocha/SummationByPartsOperators.jl/) AS A SHORT INTRO

 As we have already seen in the [basic example](@ref basic_example), the easiest way to create a solver is to pass both a mesh and the wanted accuracy order to the [`Solver`](@ref) function, which creates a first,- second- and third periodic summation by parts operators of given accuracy order on the given mesh.